Saxodus/.NET-Developer-Assignment/README.md

 To run this project open "VS CoreServices" folder, then open CoreServices.sln

-In this excercise I did the following:
+In this exercise I did the following:

  1. CRUD Blog posts
  2. List of one or more posts